AI Short Courses

 This lesson provides a quick overview of the Coaching System Development Worksheet along with research and rationales supporting the use of coaching to build your implementation capacity.
 The Coaching System Development Worksheet can be used to initiate those early discussions about the importance of coaching and the facilitative supports administrators need to consider to ensure a systemic commitment to coaching.

-This online lesson describes the key components in each Plan-Do-Study-Act (PDSA) Cycle phase and identifies why and when PDSA Cycles are used for rapid cycle problem solving in active implementation.
-After the lesson, you should be able to apply a PDSA Cycle to engage in rapid cycle problem solving as a Team.
+This interactive lesson describes how to employ and document the key components in each Plan-Do-Study- Act (PDSA) Cycle phase and identify the importance of utilizing iterative PDSA cycles.
+After the lesson, you should be able to apply a PDSA cycle to successfully engage in problem solving as a Team.

 This interactive lesson describes the key functions of the Stages of Implementation Analysis planning tool and high level activities related to the stages of implementation.
 After the lesson, you should be able to use the tool to evaluate your stage-based work and create a stage-based action plan using data gathered from the tool.

 Most skills needed by successful instructional staff can be introduced in training but really are learned on the job with the help of coaching.
 Coaching not only expands the knowledge and skills taught in training, but also builds competence and confidence in delivering the innovation.